Skip to main content

 Processing Time and Tips for Indian Nationals

-China visa processing time from the CVASC Dubai is the same for Indian nationals as for all other nationalities: 4–5 business days for standard processing, 2–3 business days for express.
+China visa processing time from the CVASC Dubai is the same for Indian nationals as for all other nationalities: completed by the fourth working day for standard processing, the third for express.
 The CVASC does not differentiate by passport nationality for processing priority.

 • Apply at least 2–3 weeks before your planned travel date using standard processing

-• During Chinese national holidays (Golden Week in October, Chinese New Year in January–February), processing can extend to 6–8 business days — apply earlier
+• During Chinese national holidays (Golden Week in October, Chinese New Year in January–February), processing takes longer — apply earlier

 • The CVASC does not accept applications less than a certain number of days before travel — confirm the minimum advance application period when booking your appointment